Images of analytic map germs, and singular fibrations: Tame maps and the existence of the singular Milnor tube fibration

 \subsection{Relation with the Thom regularity, after \cite{ParTi, ART}}

-We explain here the relation between condition \eqref{eq:main2} and the Thom regularity, a well-known notion which is involved in the existence of local fibrations in the classical settings of ICIS or $\Disc G \subset G^{-1}(0)$, see for instance \cite{Le, Sa, Ti1, Ti3, DRT, dST1, CGS, Oka4, ParTi, ART, ART2, Oka}, and more recently beyond these settings \cite{MS, ART, ART2}.
-We recall\footnote{after \cite{GLPW, JM}.} that given some stratification of a neighbourhood of $0 \in \bR^{m}$, a stratum $A$ is \textit{Thom regular} over a stratum $B\subset \bar A\m A$ at $x\in B$ relative to $G$ (or, equivalently, that the pair $(A,B)$ satisfies the Thom (a$_G$)-regularity condition at $x$), if the following condition holds: for any $\{x_n\}_{n\in \bN}\subset A$ such that $x_n\to x$, if $T_{x_n}(G_{|A})$ converges, to a limit $H$ in the appropriate Grassmann bundle, then $T_{x}(G_{|B})\subset H$.
+We explain here the relation between condition \eqref{eq:main2} and the Thom regularity, a well-known notion which is involved in the existence of local fibrations in the classical settings of ICIS or $\Disc G \subset G^{-1}(0)$, see for instance \cite{Le, Sa, Ti1, Ti3, Ma, DRT, dST1, CGS, Oka4, ParTi}, and more recently beyond these settings \cite{MS, ART, ART2}.
+We recall\footnote{After \cite{GLPW, JM}.} that given some stratification of a neighbourhood of $0 \in \bR^{m}$, a stratum $A$ is \textit{Thom regular} over a stratum $B\subset \bar A\m A$ at $x\in B$ relative to $G$ (or, equivalently, that the pair $(A,B)$ satisfies the Thom (a$_G$)-regularity condition at $x$), if the following condition holds: for any $\{x_n\}_{n\in \bN}\subset A$ such that $x_n\to x$, if $T_{x_n}(G_{|A})$ converges to a limit $H$ in the appropriate Grassmann bundle, then $T_{x}(G_{|B})\subset H$.

-\begin{definition} \rm \cite{ART}\it Let $G:(\bR^m, 0) \to (\bR^p,0)$, $m> p>1$, be a non-constant analytic map germ.
-One says that $G$ is \textit{Thom regular at $G^{-1}(0)$} if there exists a regular stratification $(\bW, \bS)$ such that $G^{-1}(0)$ is a union of strata of $\bW$, that $0$ is a point-stratum in $\bS$, and that the Thom (a$_{G}$)-regularity condition is satisfied at any stratum of $G^{-1}(0)$. \end{definition}
+\begin{definition} \cite{ART} Let $G:(\bR^m, 0) \to (\bR^p,0)$, $m \geq p>1$, be a non-constant analytic map germ.
+One says that $G$ is \textit{Thom regular at $G^{-1}(0)$} if there exists a regular stratification $(\bW, \bS)$ such that $G^{-1}(0)$ is a union of strata of $\bW$, that $0$ is a point-stratum in $\bS$, and that the Thom (a$_{G}$)-regularity condition is satisfied at any stratum of $G^{-1}(0)\m \{ 0\}$. \end{definition}

-In the above definition, one does not ask that $\bW$ is a Thom regular stratification, one only needs that Thom regularity holds at the fibre over 0.
+In the above definition, one only needs that Thom regularity holds at the fibre over 0.
 This condition is enough to insure condition \eqref{eq:main2} and thus we derive the following statement from Theorem \ref{t:tube}: